shubham1436/insightedge-flight-delay-demo/article/article.md

 ![Architecture](img/architecture.png)

-For the hardest part, prediction, we are going to use Spark Machine Learning technology with (decision tree algorithm)[https://spark.apache.org/docs/1.6.0/mllib-decision-tree.html].
+For the hardest part, prediction, we are going to use Spark Machine Learning technology with [decision tree algorithm](https://spark.apache.org/docs/1.6.0/mllib-decision-tree.html).
-For performing real time predictions we are going to se Spark Streaming technology combined with Apache Kafka which will simulate endless and continuous data flow.
+For performing real time predictions we are going to use Spark Streaming technology combined with Apache Kafka which will simulate endless and continuous data flow.
 Streamed data will be processed by a decision tree model and results are saved into InsightEdge data grid for future usage.

 The solution consist from two parts(Spark jobs):